dvhthomas/bitsby.me/content/blog/2020-11-02/coding-exercise-in-go/index.md

 title: "Coding Exercise in Go"
 date: 2021-02-06T12:02:31-07:00
 tags: [code]
+summary: |-
-abstract: [Answering my own coding exercise using Go]
+  Answering my own coding exercise using Go and sharing a couple of things I learned along the way about JSON and concurrency.
 toc: true
 draft: false
 mermaid: false